SOFIE-project/Provisioning-and-Discovery/README.md

-# SOFIE Provisiong and Discovery component
+# SOFIE Provisioning and Discovery component

 **Table of contents:**